-Every year The Center for Gender Equity and the Office of Sustainability offer free menstrual cups, discs, and period underwear to interested students (undergrad and grad) during Campus Race to Zero Waste
+Every year The Center for Gender Equity and the Office of Sustainability offer free menstrual cups, discs, and period underwear to interested students (undergrad and grad) during Campus Race to Zero Waste!
+This campaign is intended to make menstruation and menstrual products more sustainable and accessible on campus

 A more sustainable life starts with everyday habits and opting for a reusable period product is an impactful change that can help shrink an individual’s footprint.